On-Prem Installation Guidelines

 As only secured https connections are allowed via nginx server will need below mentioned valid ssl certificates:

 • One valid wildcard ssl certificate related to domain used for accessing Observation cluster, this needs to be stored inside the nginx server VM for Observation cluster.
-In above e.g.: *.org.net is the similiar example domain.
+In above e.g.: *.org.net is the similar example domain.

 • kubectl- any client version above 1.19